 3. Lens and sensor-cleaning supplies

 Not keeping your lens clean is like looking taking a picture through a dirty window – kinda gross.
-You’ll notice smudges in your photos, which is essentially impossible to fix in post, especially if it results in weird light spots!
+You’ll notice smudges in your photos, which is essentially impossible to fix in post, especially if it results in weird light spots.
+Having a dirty lens or sensor is probably one of the biggest image quality mistakes you can make with any digital camera.

 Plus, if you’re outside in rain or snow, water spots on your lens can cause a similar effect.
 A water spot in the wrong place can ruin a photo!
 Luckily, there are a few tiny and affordable tools you can use to keep your lenses clean: